stormpath/stormpath-documentation/source/accnt_mgmt.rst

 You may want to find out when an Account's password was last changed, or return a collection of Accounts that changed their passwords within a certain timespan.
 This information is contained in the searchable ``passwordModifiedAt`` attribute found in every :ref:`Account resource <ref-account>`.

-If you wanted to find all Accounts that had modified their password before January 1, 2016 you would use :ref:`Datetime search <search-datetime>`:
+If you wanted to find all Accounts that hadn't modified their password yet in 2016 you would use :ref:`Datetime search <search-datetime>`:

 .. code-block:: http

   GET /v1/directories/2SKhstu8PlaekcaEXampLE/accounts?passwordModifiedAt=[,2016) HTTP/1.1
   Host: api.stormpath.com

-This would then return all Accounts in the specified Directory that had their passwords modified at any time between the beginning of time and the start of 2016.
+This would then return all Accounts in the specified Directory that had their passwords modified at any time between the beginning of time and the end of 2015.

 .. _verify-account-email: